JJeshua/Backend-Template-Express-MongoDB/README.md

 # Backend-Template-Express-MongoDB
 ## Overview
 Backend-Template-Express-MongoDB is a starter template designed to help developers quickly set up a backend server using Express.js and MongoDB.
 The template follows a layered architecture design with 5 main layers in mind: client, authorization, api endpoint, data access, and database.
 It includes basic authentication routes for registering and logging in users.
-The authentication is made from scratch, and is quite simple but helpful for learning purposes.
+The authentication is made from scratch and is quite simple but helpful for learning purposes.
 ## Features
 **Layered Architecture Design**: Promotes separation of concerns and easier maintenance.\
 **Express.js**: The standard.\